 All courses and articles are for informational purposes only and do not constitute tax advice.
 Taxes are complicated - do not act on course information without consulting a professional.
 Always refer to treasury regulation before making any tax decision.
 Read the full disclaimer.

-- George, York, PA, 1120-H Basics CourseI haven’t practiced in the accounting field in quite some time and wanted a refresher.
+- Deni, Colorado Springs, CO, 1120-H Basics CourseI haven’t practiced in the accounting field in quite some time and wanted a refresher.
 The Overnight Account course 1099-Misc Basics was very helpful!
 It was simple to follow along and understand each section.
 I would highly recommend this course!
 Staff were quick to answer my question as well.
 I love that I can review the modules again, if needed, at any time.
 I will definitely be using them again for more classes.

 - Tammy, Anchorage, AK, 1099-MISC Basics Course